electricimp/XBee/README.md

 If no value is passed into *transaction*, a transaction sequence number will be generated for you. *sendZDO()* returns a table with two keys, *transaction* and *frameID*, which are the values you passed into the function or those generated by the method itself.

-### sendZCL(*address64bit, address16bit, sourceEndpoint, destinationEndpoint, clusterID, profileID, ZCLframe[, radius][, frameid]*)
+### sendZCL(*address64bit, address16bit, sourceEndpoint, destinationEndpoint, clusterID, profileID, ZCLframe[, radius][, frameid]*) ###

 This convenience method provides an easy way to send ZCL commands and/or attributes to the specified remote device using its 64-bit and/or 16-bit address.
-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address 0x0000000000000000.
-To broadcast to all devices on the network, pass in the 64-bit address 0x000000000000FFFF.
+The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+To broadcast to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
 In addition, you will need to pass in source and destination endpoints, which identify the sending and receiving applications on the module (both are zero for ZDO).
 The value passed into *clusterIO* identifies the ZDO cluster; the value of *profileID* identifies the profile (zero for ZDO; 0xC05E for the standard Light Link Profile).

 *ZCLframe* is a blob containing the data to be sent to the remote module(s).
 This will be cluster specific, so it is left to your application code to construct.
 As the Zigbee transaction sequence number is embedded in this frame, it is left to your code to supply this value (unlike *sendZDO()*). *sendZCL()* returns a table with two keys, *transaction* and *frameID*, which are the values you passed into the function or those generated by the method itself (in the case of the API frame ID).

 **Note** in ZDO mode, multi-byte data must be sent (and received data decoded) in little-endian order, ie. the least significant byte comes first, the most significant byte last.
 This is counter to the byte order in API frame communications.

-## Class Methods: AT Mode
+## Class Methods: AT Mode ##

-### sendCommand(*command[, parameterValue]*)
+### sendCommand(*command[, parameterValue]*) ###

 This method requires an AT command represented as a two-character string, eg.`"ND"` (Node Discovery) and also takes an optional integer parameter value, if required by the command.

 In AT Mode, the XBee module must be placed in command mode in order to receive AT commands; *sendCommand()* does this for you.
-Command mode can be closed by sending the AT command "CN" (Exit Command Mode) or by allowing the command mode timeout to pass.
-The command mode timeout is set using the AT command "CT" followed by the duration in seconds (0-255), then activated by sending "AC" (Apply Changes).
+Command mode can be closed by sending the AT command `"CN"` (Exit Command Mode) or by allowing the command mode timeout to pass.
+The command mode timeout is set using the AT command `"CT"` followed by the duration in seconds (0-255), then activated by sending `"AC"` (Apply Changes).

-#### Example
+#### Example ####

 ```squirrel
 // Set command mode timeout to 60s...